-Bridge Communities does not rent or share donor information.
-We do not provide the information you give us on this site to outside companies.
+Bridge Communities does not sell, rent nor share donor information.
+We do not provide the information you give us, whether provided offline or on this website, to outside companies.
 This site compiles conventional log files to monitor and assess activity, including traffic and visits on, and related to, the site.
 This activity does not specifically identify any individual user without prior notice to the user through use of the site.

 You can contact Bridge Communities to further discuss how we protect your privacy or if you would like to make a specific request to delete your information from any of our records.
 You may contact Amy Van Polen, Resource Development Director at (630) 545-0610, ext.
 12.